 Bo Dean is continuing on his road to success with his signature fro in tow.
 On July 4th 2016 Bo Dean released his next major project Fromerica, which he describes as the soundtrack to Black America as it stands currently.
 Witness to the focal point of international protest due to the killing of unarmed teenager Michael Brown in 2014 by a local police officer, a project of this intensity was bound to be created by the artist sooner or later.

 Commenting on the now as it relates to the struggles of the Civil Rights era and Black Power Movement of the 1960s and 1970s, the instrumentation will make that connection as well with groovy beats and a touch of psychedelic funk reminiscent of the days of Curtis Mayfield.
-“I touch on a lot of things that’s going on right now that happened back then: police brutality, segregation, standing up for what you believe in, being proud to be black.”
-Bo Dean says of the long awaited project.
-“It’s just real old school, real soulful, it has an uplifting vibe to it.”
+“I touch on a lot of things that are going on right now that happened back then: police brutality, segregation, standing up for what you believe in, being proud to be black.”
+Bo Dean says of the long-awaited project.
+“It’s just really old school, real soulful, it has an uplifting vibe to it.”
 As to date, Fromerica has gained critical acclaim and hailed as a “timeless work of art” and his most mature and polished release.

 “Everything I experienced at the time inspired me to do this album,” says Dean, a St. Louis Public Schools teacher.

 He feels it’s a must for any artist who witnessed Ferguson firsthand to put their experiences in their music.

 “It’s definitely important for us to talk about it,” he says.
 “But I didn’t want to do it in a way that seemed to capitalize on it.”